aunitt/sitigrid-blockchain-poc/sitigrid-lambda/README.md

 To test from the cli, you will execute the commands below.
 The output of each command is in the file specified in the last argument, and is displayed via `cat`.

-First, call the `createCustomer` chaincode function to create the donor "melissa".
+First, call the `createCustomer` chaincode function to create the customer "melissa".
 ```
 aws lambda invoke --function-name $LAMBDANAME --payload "{\"fabricUsername\":\"$FABRICUSER\",\"functionType\":\"invoke\",\"chaincodeFunction\":\"createCustomer\",\"chaincodeFunctionArgs\":{\"customerName\":\"melissa\",\"email\":\"melissa@melissasngo.org\"}}" --region $REGION /tmp/lambda-output-createCustomer.txt
 cat /tmp/lambda-output-createCustomer.txt
 ```

-Next, call the `queryDonor` function to view the details of the donor we just created.
+Next, call the `queryCustomer` function to view the details of the customer we just created.
 ```
-aws lambda invoke --function-name $LAMBDANAME --payload "{\"fabricUsername\":\"$FABRICUSER\",\"functionType\":\"queryObject\",\"chaincodeFunction\":\"queryDonor\",\"chaincodeFunctionArgs\":{\"customerName\":\"melissa\"}}" --region $REGION /tmp/lambda-output-queryDonor.txt
+aws lambda invoke --function-name $LAMBDANAME --payload "{\"fabricUsername\":\"$FABRICUSER\",\"functionType\":\"queryObject\",\"chaincodeFunction\":\"queryCustomer\",\"chaincodeFunctionArgs\":{\"customerName\":\"melissa\"}}" --region $REGION /tmp/lambda-output-queryCustomer.txt
-cat /tmp/lambda-output-queryDonor.txt
+cat /tmp/lambda-output-queryCustomer.txt
 ```

-Finally, call the `queryAllCustomers` function to view all the donors.
+Finally, call the `queryAllCustomers` function to view all the customers.
 ```
 aws lambda invoke --function-name $LAMBDANAME --payload "{\"fabricUsername\":\"$FABRICUSER\",\"functionType\":\"queryObject\",\"chaincodeFunction\":\"queryAllCustomers\",\"chaincodeFunctionArgs\":{}}" --region $REGION /tmp/lambda-output-queryAllCustomers.txt
 cat /tmp/lambda-output-queryAllCustomers.txt